SymfonyCasts/phpspec/sfcasts/test-doubles.md

 that you can do with these objects.

-For example, when you want to control the return value of an object, then suddenly your this "fake" object is known as a stub.
+For example, when you want to control the return value of an object, then suddenly this "fake" object is known as a stub.
 So, in our example, `$dinosaur` is technically a stub.
 Later, we're going to do things like assert that a certain method was called.
 Like, we could say: I want to assert that the `isCarnivorous()` method was called exactly one time.
 When we do *that*, the test double object